-\stitle{Live autoscale protocol with paired instances.} Suppose we have selected a new instance (inst.1) to offload computations from an overloaded instance (inst.0).
-To begin live autoscaling, we use a three-step transition protocol: (1) Once inst.1 starts loading parameters, we redirect all queued requests from inst.0 to it for execution.
+\stitle{Live autoscale protocol with paired instances. \,} Suppose we have selected a new instance (inst.1) to offload computations from an overloaded instance (inst.0).
+To begin live autoscaling, we use a three-step transition protocol: (1) Once inst.1 starts loading parameters, we redirect all queued and new requests from inst.0 to it for execution.
 The redirection time is negligible because the request payloads are much smaller than the model.
-All new requests to inst.0 are also redirected to inst.1.
 (2) After the first layer is loaded on inst.1, it begins executing the first layer of all requests.
 Note that during the loading of the first layer, inst.0 remains active by processing its pending requests.
 Finally, when the model has completed loading on inst.1 (3), requests will be re-distributed evenly between both instances.

-\stitle{The scheduling problem.} During the above step (3), a key problem to tackle is how to best utilize inst.1 to maximize the goodput during live autoscaling.
-Specifically, we should decide a pipeline configuration for each request batch.
-One straightforward policy is best-effort: for each batch, we execute as many layers as possible on inst.1 (not exceeding half) and execute the rest on inst.0.
-This approach adapts scheduling with model loading and utilizes inst.1 even it has only loaded a few layers.
-However, during the initial loading phase, inst.1 has limited serving capacity, so most requests are still queued at inst.0, still causing SLO violations due to imbalanced workloads. {\fig{fig:zigzag}} (a) shows a concrete example of a 7-layer model executed with best effort scheduling.
-The load time of one layer can do 6-layer computations, a common setup (e.g., Llama2-7B model with a moderate batchsize of 2000 prefill tokens under 200Gbps RDMA).
+\stitle{The scheduling problem. \,} A key issue to address in the above (3) is how to best utilize inst.1 to maximize the goodput during live autoscaling.
+Specifically, we should decide a pipeline configuration for each request batch, i.e., how many layers to execute on inst.1 and inst.0, respectively.

+One naive policy is best-effort: for each batch, we execute as many layers as possible on inst.1 (not exceeding half) and execute the rest on inst.0.
+While it adapts configurations with model loading, we found it is suboptimal because inst.1 has limited serving capacity during initial loading, so most requests are still queued at inst.0, causing SLO violations. {\fig{fig:zigzag}} (a) shows a concrete example of a 7-layer model executed with the best-effort scheduling.
+The load time of one layer can do 6-layer computations, a common setup (e.g., Llama2-7B model with a moderate batch size of 2000 prefill tokens under 200\,Gbps RDMA network).
 Thus, before the second layer has been loaded to inst.1, the current request batches (req 1--6) can only use a $(1,6)$ pipeline configuration.
-However, request 6 will suffer from SLO violation due to waiting for requests 1--5 being completed on inst.0, as their execution time has reduced a little due to the imbalanced loads.
+However, request 6 will suffer from SLO violation due to waiting for requests 1--5 to be completed on inst.0, as their execution time has reduced a little due to the imbalanced loads.